tghelere/DeliVuery/README.md

-# delivuery
+# DeliVuery

-> A delivery system powered with Vue.js
+> A delivery system powered by Vue.js

 ## Build Setup